 Drake - Sir Glenn

-My mum agreed and got straight on the phone to Project Alpha - I left the room, but I could still hear her shouting and swearing at the person on the other end.
+My mum agreed and got straight on the phone to Project Alpha.
+I left the room, but I could still hear her shouting and swearing at the person on the other end.
 Finally, she returned and looked at me solemnly, letting me know there had been no mix-up.
-I had definitely been selected for Project Alpha - and attendence was compulsory.
+I had definitely been selected for Project Alpha - and participation was compulsory.
 I read the last sentence in the letter:

 I knew then that I had no choice but to try and stick it out, even though it tore my heart in two to think I wouldn't see my mum for a whole year.
 I would just have to make the best of it, starting by sorting my stuff out ready for when the Project Alpha car came to collect me first thing in the morning.

 My mum helped me pack, putting my summer clothes in one case and my winter clothes in another.
 In addition to clothes, I was allowed to bring a small bag of toiletries, up to three books, a few small personal items and no more than two Pokemon.
 As I surveyed the Poke Balls containing my Pidgeotto and Sunflora, I thought of what that letter could mean for me and for them.
 After tonight, I would be removed from civilisation for a year and anything could happen in that time.
 Feeling afraid, I crept downstairs to where my mum was watching a movie on television.
 "Mum," I whispered, like I used to when I was little and had just had a nightmare.
 "Mum, I'm scared."